How to Check Which Ports Are Open on a Windows 10 PC

 Once you have CurrPorts running, we can start with the steps on how to see open ports:

-- You can now see all details such as its process name, PID, full path, etc.
+- You can now see all details such as its Process Name, Process ID, State, etc.

 Another way is to simply double-click on a process to see all of its details in a single window.

-Here’s another handy tool that will let you scan open ports.
-You just have to download and extract the tool and run it through Command Prompt.
-You’ll open Command Prompt by searching for “cmd” in the search box on your Windows, right-clicking on it, and choosing “Run as administrator.”
+PortQry.exe is another handy tool that will let you scan open ports, you just have to download and extract the tool to run it through the Command Prompt.

 If you read the main part of this article, you will have an idea of how to check if a specific port is “listening” – in this case, port 3306.
 Just to make things simpler, here’s a brief overview: